Best Container Plants for San Antonio and South Texas

-My Top 8 Favorite Plants to Grow in South Texas
+My Top 8 Favorite Container Plants to Grow in South Central Texas

 This pretty flowering plant is a tough one.
 It seems to handle 100 degree days with ease and isn’t a favorite of the typical pests in my yard like snails and aphids.
 As long as vinca has enough sun, it will provide you with pretty pink, red or white blooms all year round.
 If it isn’t flowering, it probably needs more sun.
 I like to grow my flowers in pots instead of the ground because it gives me more flexibility to move them around my yard as needed.
 I’m frequently switching up pots to create a different look!